Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Achievable DoF and Rate Analysis

 In the previous section, we have used interference leakage as a proxy to evaluate how the quality of the available CSI influences alignment.
-Note however that having a bounded interference leakage is not sufficient in itself to ensure that the full DoF is achieved for asymptotically large $P$ -- in fact, the power of the signal of interest remaining after the receive filters could remain bounded too, or its rank could be reduced.
-In this section we show that this is not the case, and that the proposed CSI quantization scheme achieves the same DoF as IA under the perfect CSI assumption, provided that the proper scaling of $N_fÂ$ with $P$ is respected.
+Note however that having a bounded interference leakage is not sufficient in itself to ensure that the full DoF is achieved for asymptotically large $P$ -- in fact, the power of the signal of interest remaining after processing by the receive filter (eq.~\eqref{Ehh1}) could remain bounded too, or the equivalent channel ${\bf G}_i^{\rm H}{{{{\bf H}}}_{ii}}{{{\bf V}}_i}$ could be rank-deficient.
+We now show that this is almost surely not the case, and that the proposed CSI quantization scheme achieves the same DoF as IA under the perfect CSI assumption, provided that the proper scaling of $B_{\rm G}$ with $P$ is respected:

-In particular, we analyze the sum rate achieved by the proposed scheme, and we bound the rate loss (w.r.t. the interference-free case) due to CSI quantization in order to find a lower bound for the achievable sum rate.
-We prove that if the number of feedback bits is scaled according to \eqref{eqa}, the rate loss is a constant value independent of $P$, with the achievability of the total DoF as a corollary.\\
+\begin{theorem} If IA with $d$ DoF is feasible, the proposed CSI quantization scheme achieves $d$ DoF for almost all channel realizations if $B_{\rm G}$ is scaled according to \eqref{eqa}. \end{theorem}

+\emph{Remark 1:} Theorem~\ref{thm_scalingd} is not restricted to a particular distribution of the channel coefficients.
+The restriction to ``almost all'' channel realizations is due to the fact that under the assumptions of Section~\ref{sec:model}, there can exist a vanishing set of channel realizations for which \eqref{ia_definition2} is not fulfilled; this is also the case when perfect CSI is considered \cite{Gou_Jafar_DoF_MIMO_Kuser_IC_IT2010}, and is unrelated to the proposed quantization scheme.\\

-Note that the transmission scheme considered here is based on truncated unitary precoders ${\bf V}_j$, and therefore the transmitted signal is spatially white inside the $d$-dimensional subspace defined by the precoder.
+\emph{Remark 2:} The transmission scheme considered here is based on truncated unitary precoders ${\bf V}_j$, and therefore the transmitted signal is spatially white inside the $d$-dimensional subspace defined by the precoder.
 Clearly, this is suboptimal for finite values of the SNR, and spatial waterfilling in addition to IA would bring in performance improvement for $d>1$.
 However, we remark that the performance gains of waterfilling vanish at asymptotically high SNR, provided that the channel is not rank deficient \cite{Moon_waterfilling_high_SNR_TCom_2011}.
-Therefore, the asymptotic analysis presented in this section holds regardless of whether spatial waterfilling is used in addition to IA or not.\\
+Therefore, the asymptotic analysis of this section holds regardless of whether spatial waterfilling is used in addition to IA or not.\\